Kasey Peters: Professional career

-Tri-Cities Fever

-Peters was signed by the Tri-Cities Fever of the Indoor Football League (IFL) in December 2011.
+Peters signed with the Tri-Cities Fever of the Indoor Football League (IFL) in December 2011.
 He played in 5 games during the 2012 season, completing 8 of 11 passes for 31 yards and 1 touchdown as the backup to Houston Lillard.
 In 2013, he became the Fever's starter after Lillard's departure.
 Peters started the first five games of the 2013 season, completing 76 of 151 passes for 690 yards, 12 touchdowns and 8 interceptions.
 He also rushed for 43 yards and 1 touchdown.
 He accumulated a 1–4 record with the Fever and was released by the team on April 8, 2013, after three straight losses.

-New Mexico Stars

 Peters signed with the New Mexico Stars of the Lone Star Football League (LSFL) in April 2013.
 He threw for 1,973 yards, 49 touchdowns and three interceptions in seven games.
 He shared LSFL Co-Offensive MVP honors with Amarillo Venom quarterback Nate Davis.
 Peters earned LSFL Offensive Player of the Week honors for the final week of the regular season after completing 19 of 22 passes for 336 yards, an LSFL-record 12 touchdowns and 1 interception as the Stars beat the San Angelo Bandits by a score of 89–42.
 The Stars finished the season with a 6–6 record and earned a playoff berth.
-Peters completed 27 of 48 passes for 339 yards and 7 touchdowns in the Stars' playoff game, a 61–56 loss to the Laredo Rattlesnakes.
+He completed 27 of 48 passes for 339 yards and 7 touchdowns in the Stars' playoff game, a 61–56 loss to the Laredo Rattlesnakes.
 He also threw an interception in the final minute of the game.
 In August 2013, it was reported that Peters had been invited to an invite-only tryout with the Iowa Barnstormers of the Arena Football League (AFL) in October 2013.

-West Texas Wildcatters

-In 2013, Peters signed with the West Texas Wildcatters of the LSFL for the 2014 season.
+In 2013, he signed with the West Texas Wildcatters of the LSFL for the 2014 season.
 He suffered a season-ending Achilles injury early in the season.

-New Mexico Stars

-Peters signed with the New Mexico Stars of Champions Indoor Football (CIF) for the 2015 season.
-However, the Stars shut down operations before the start of the season.
+Peters re-signed with the New Mexico Stars, who were now a member of Champions Indoor Football (CIF), for the 2015 season.
+However, the Stars shut down operations before the start of the season and Peters then signed with the CIF's Duke City Gladiators.

-Duke City Gladiators

-After the Stars shut down operations, Peters signed with the Duke City Gladiators of the CIF.
 He played in 8 games for the Gladiators during the 2015 season, completing 164 of 303 passes for 1,918 yards, 34 touchdowns and 8 interceptions.
 He also rushed for one touchdown.
 Peters led the CIF in passing yards per game with 239.8 and total offense per game with 238.2 yards.
-He was named the CIF Offensive Player of the Week for Week 12 after completing 31 of 45 passes for 390 yards and 8 touchdowns in an 89–86 overtime loss to the Amarillo Venom on May 16.
+He was named the CIF Offensive Player of the Week for Week 12 after completing 31 of 45 passes for 390 yards and 8 touchdowns with no interceptions in an 89–86 overtime loss to the Amarillo Venom on May 16.
 He also scored a rushing touchdown against the Venom.